 Services like Trust Pilot, Reviews.com or even Google are great platforms for gathering customer feedback but can be gamed.
 And some providers will take their chances.

-While you are reading the reviews on any review platform online go scroll through all the reviews company have – don’t focus on the recent ones only.
-If provider got 50 plus reviews and all of them got 5 stars you may sure that something fishy is going on.
-There literally no chance to have completely satisfied customer based.
-All 5-star review mean company is faultless every time.
-It is virtually impossible.
+While you are reading the reviews on any review platform online go scroll through all the reviews company have – don’t focus on the recent ones only. and also filter to the negative ones.

 Another trend you may spot is a streak of 5-star reviews shortly after few negative ones.
 Clear attempt to cover up the bad ones.
 Of course, a bad review may happen to any business and then positive ones after – but pay attention to the dates.
 You may notice that business which was getting one review a month suddenly received a streak of positive reviews within a day or two.

 There is no doubt that a lot of the testimonials you are going to see on personal trainer course provider websites are real.
 But let’s be honest here – they are likely to be selected good ones!

 Whilst there is no definite answer to this, by doing your homework you can usually get a pretty good feel.